slaisha/power-bi-digital-marketing/README.md

 ### Built With
 ###### Data Sources and Tools
 * **Power BI**: The main tool for data visualization and dashboard creation, offering advanced features for interactive and real-time analysis.
-* **Snowflake**: Used for processing and analyzing large datasets, leveraging its robust data warehousing capabilities.
+* **Oracle Data Warehouse**: Utilized for storing and processing large datasets, providing robust data warehousing capabilities.
-* **dbt (data build tool)**: Used for transforming data within the warehouse, supporting efficient and scalable analytics workflows.
+* **Customer Data Platform (Treasure Data)**: Employed for managing and analyzing customer data to gain deeper insights.
+* **Adobe Analytics**: Used for tracking and analyzing web visit data, offering detailed insights into user behavior.
+* **Google Demand (BigQuery)**: Leveraged for comparing vehicle demand among competitors using Google's data.
+* **Salesforce**: Used for managing leads data, enabling efficient tracking and analysis of lead generation efforts.